 3 Tbsp tomato paste

-1 pound (about 2.5 cups) medium grain rice (I had carnaroli which worked great)
+1 pound (about 2.5 cups) medium grain rice (Sénia is a traditional variety, but I only had Carnaroli and it worked great)

 Fresh herbs for garnish (optional, I had chives)

-• In a 12″ skillet heat 1/4 cup of olive oil over medium high heat and add the pepper and onion, sauté, stirring frequently, until softened and lightly browned, add the tomato paste and shio koji and cook for 2 minutes more, stirring well.
-Add the rice and stir to coat all of the grains with the oil and cooked vegetables.
+• In a 12″ skillet heat 1/4 cup of olive oil over medium high heat and add the pepper and onion, sauté, stirring frequently, until softened and lightly browned, add the tomato paste and cook for 2 minutes more, stirring well.
+Add the spiced broth and stir well to distribute, taste and adjust seasoning.

-• Add 2/3 of the stock to the rice and give it a good stir to distribute, taste for salinity and adjust as needed, then drop the heat to a simmer and leave it to cook uncovered.
-Stop stirring or you’ll end up with a risotto texture; the idea is for each grain to plump and absorb the liquid, but not release their starches.
+• Add the rice in a even sprinkle all around the pan, distribute it if you have any clumps, and get your heat high.
+Don’t stir or you’ll end up with a risotto texture; the idea is for each grain to plump and absorb the liquid, but not release their starches.

 • Broil the squid briefly under the broiler, or cook on the grill in a seafood basket.
 Pull a piece after a minute and check the texture.
 You want it barely cooked or it will become tough and rubbery.